 In your opinion, what are the skills required to be a Project Manager?

 Leadership, motivation, communication, organisation, prioritisation, problem-solving, and adaptability are skills a project manager will need to call upon at some stage.
 Communication is possibly the most important of the above.
 As you can be dealing with such a varied group of people, it is your job to ensure that everyone works together to achieve the desired result.
 You have to be highly organised; time management skills are vital.
 Often, there is a lot to do in a short period, so you have to use your time efficiently.
-This is where being able to prioritise the work correctly becomes important.
-The ability to problem solve is also essential as you often make quick decisions on site that can have a long term impact on the project.
+This is where being able to prioritise the work correctly becomes essential.
+The ability to problem solve is also crucial as you often make quick decisions on site that can have a long term impact on the project.

 For anyone considering a career in Project Management, what advice would you give them?

 The technical side of things will come.
-I was originally worried about this side of the role, but you will be working with subject-matter experts with technical knowledge.
+I was initially worried about this side of the role, but you will be working with subject-matter experts with technical knowledge.
 It is your job to manage these resources effectively to deliver the project in the best way possible.
 You will learn a lot from these people who will help as you move forward in your career.

 What do you like most about your job?